jagheterfredrik/mbs-bs5/README.md

 # MBS-BS5
-Research notes into the MBS-BS5 BMS module found in Biltema bikes, firmware 19.0322.11.
+Research notes into the MBS-BS5 BMS module made by [MPS](https://www.acermps.com) found in some Biltema e-bike batteries, firmware 19.0322.11.

-My e-bike battery stopped working and so I decided to understand why.
+My battery stopped working and so I decided to understand why.
 The top-most LED indicator (4) is blinking, indicating "malfunction".

 ## SWD
 SWD is broken out to soldered headers, one per MCU.
 The one closest to the LED indicators seem to run the show.
 Neither MCU is read protected.